michaelfaerber/data-set-knowledge-graph/README.md

   5. Perform the author disambiguation explained in the paragraph below.
   6. Assignment of unique URIs for the entities in the dskg-beta-version (uses the results of the performed author disambiguation): [assign_uris_for_entities.py](dskg-construction/assign_uris_for_entities.py)
   7. Load the enriched information from the dskg-beta version into the classified OpenAIRE and Wikidata dataset for the final construction of the KG.
 Create csv files from the dskg-beta-version for each classes of entities in the metadata: [``final_csv_files_transformation_dcat.ipynb``](dskg-construction/final_csv_files_transformation_dcat.ipynb)

-  8. Load the generated [csv files](dskg-construction/csv-files/) into a GraphDB Repository and transform the table data into RDF using SPARQl CONSTRUCT(link) and SPARQl INSERT(link) queries to construct the final DSKG.
+  8. Load the generated [csv files](dskg-construction/csv-files/) into a GraphDB Repository and transform the table data into RDF using the [SPARQl CONSTRUCT and SPARQl INSERT](dskg-construction/SPARQL-dskg/) queries to construct the final DSKG.

-  INSERT: SERVICE <ontorefine:9999999999999> the SPARQL endpoint
+Note on using SPARQL CONSTRUCT and INSERT queries in GraphDB:
+The SPARQL INSERT queries are identical except for the replacement of the keyword (INSERT instead of CONSTRUCT, the removal of the LIMIT 100 restriction and the addition of the corresponding SPARQL endpoint within the WHERE clause: ``WHERE { SERVICE <ontorefine:99999999999> {...} }``.
+99999999999 is an example for a SPARQL endpoint in GraphDB.

 ### Author Disambiguation: